-Amounts reported as program revenues include: 1) charges to customers or applications for goods, services, or privileges provided, 2) operating grants and contributions, and 3) capital grants and contributions, including special assessments.
+Amounts reported as program revenues include (a) charges to customers or applications for goods, services, or privileges provided, 2) operating grants and contributions, and 3) capital grants and contributions, including special assessments.
 Revenues that are not classified as program revenues are presented as general revenues.
-Likewise, general revenues include all taxes.